In this article

 - Custom Blocks are built in the Blocks Editor under Design Library > Blocks.

-- When one of Your Blocks is dropped into an email or page, it becomes a part of that design.
+- When a custom block is dropped into an email or page, it becomes a part of that design.
 The dropped code is a snapshot in time from when it was last saved in the Blocks Editor.

 - Custom blocks will act as a grouped block once dropped in a design.
 This can be adjusted by ungrouping the block in Modern Editor.

-- Custom blocks are delimited by a container by default.
+- Custom blocks are a container by default.
 Adding more containers can lead to alignment issues or extra spacing.
 Avoid them, if possible, for more flexibility.

 - For the most flexibility, we have not set a pixel width for the block’s container.
 It is set at 100% to fill the width of the design it is placed into.